4.1 Evaluating Sources

 The following video tutorial on evaluating information will go through the questions to ask to determine the reliability of the sources you find.
+There are other methods to evaluate the information you find.
+The Educational Psychology library guide has a few resources that may help you evaluate sources more effectively.

 Determining whether a journal is popular or scholarly is one possibility in limiting your search to more reliable sources.
 The video on popular and scholarly sources provides a good overview of the characteristics of both types of sources and suggests tools for knowing whether a journal is academic or popular, peer-reviewed/refereed or not.